dougbristor/setup-selenium/README.md

 You need to install python
 https://www.python.org/downloads
-and download ChromeDriver from this link: https://chromedriver.chromium.org/downloads

 Next, you'll need to install Selenium.
-You can do this by opening up a terminal window and typing the following command:
+You can do this by opening up a terminal window and typing the following commands:

 `pip install selenium`
+`pip install chromedriver-autoinstaller`

+ChromeDriver-autoinstaller should download the latest chromedriver and set the path for you  (https://chromedriver.chromium.org/downloads)

 Then create a file called scrape **[testairbnb.py](https://raw.githubusercontent.com/dougbristor/setup-selenium/main/testairbnb.py)**